-We have carried out an evaluation, under the supervision and with the participation of management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures, as that term is defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended.
-Based on that evaluation, our principal executive officer and principal financial officer have concluded that, as of June 30, 2024, which is the end of the period covered by this report, our disclosure controls and procedures are effective at the reasonable assurance level in alerting them in a timely manner to material information required to be included in our periodic reports with the SEC.
+We have carried out an evaluation, under the supervision and with the participation of management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the period covered by this report.
+Our principal executive officer and principal financial officer have concluded that, as of June 30, 2024 September 30, 2024, which is the end of the period covered by this report, our disclosure controls and procedures are effective at the reasonable assurance level in alerting us to material information required to be included in our periodic reports with the SEC.